kunalp-gohire/terraform-provider-outreach/README.md

 ### Update the user
 1. Update the data of the user in the resource block and apply using `terraform apply`.
 2. First name, last name, locked status, and title can be updated.
+3. Change the value of 'locked'  from `false` to `true` or vice versa in the resource block and run `terraform apply`.
-3. Email can't be updated through API.
+4. Email can't be updated through API.

 ### Read the User Data
 1. Add data and output blocks as shown in [example usage](#example-usage) after that add id field  and user ID  and run `terraform plan` to read user data.

-### Lock/Unlock the user
-1. Change the value of ‘locked’  from `false` to `true` or vice versa in the resource block and run `terraform apply`.

 ### Delete the user
- :heavy_exclamation_mark:  [IMPORTANT] : Outreach doesn’t provide an API to delete users, instead of delete they suggest to lock the user.
+*Outreach doesn’t provide an API to delete users, instead of delete they suggest to lock the user.*<br><br>
 To delete user from state file follow below instructions:<br><br>
 1. Delete or comment the resource block of the particular user and run `terraform apply`.

 ### Import a User Data